Fast, effortless and 100% online. Learn more

 Often, tattoo artists’ income is not purely made from doing tattoos.
 You can make money from any merchandise that you sell (e.g. t-shirts, posters and prints etc.) which will also be included in your tax return.

-Income Tax is paid by everyone – employed or self-employed – depending on how much you earn each tax year.
-The rates generally change every April following the Chancellor of the Exchequer’s Autumn Budget.
+Income Tax is paid by everyone, whether employed or self-employed.
+What you owe is based on how much money you earn every year.
+The rates are subject to change, often in April following the Chancellor of the Exchequer’s Autumn Budget.
+For the current tax year, the rates are as follows:

 Up to £12,570 | 0% | Personal allowance |